Treating diabetes in cats? All about diabetes mellitus in cats

 What happens if you don't treat diabetes in your cat?

-It often starts innocently.
-Your cat drinks a little more, pees more often, loses weight ... but otherwise looks okay.
-Many owners then think, "We'll just keep an eye on it."
-But that's exactly the risk.
-Because diabetes doesn't go away by itself - it gets worse.
+It often starts off innocently enough.
+Your cat drinks a little more, urinates more often, loses a little weight… but otherwise seems fine.
+Many owners then think, “We’ll just keep an eye on it for now.”
+But that’s exactly the risk.
+Because diabetes doesn’t go away on its own —it gets worse.
 And faster than you think.

 Untreated diabetes